Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 7. Social Media Influencer

 Social media influencers effectively promote brands, products, and services to their followers, aiming to sway their purchasing decisions.
-Influencers may seem like they live a glamorous life, but they have a lot of work to do.
+It may seem like Influencers live a glamorous life, but they have a lot of work to do.

-For instance, they need to keep client relationships healthy as well as give their audience quality, valuable content.
+For instance, they need to keep client relationships healthy and give their audience quality, valuable content.
 That means lots of communication happening between different people.

 Since influencers typically work with a crowd, including the marketing management team, introverts are less likely to be cut out for this kind of work.